luismeyer95/balar/README.md

 import { balar } from 'balar';

 // Suppose we have a remote API for managing a greenhouse,
-// it exposes bulk operations to get or water plants class GreenhouseService {
+// it exposes batch operations to get or water plants class GreenhouseService {
   async getPlants(plantIds: number[]): Promise<Plant[]> { ... }
   async waterPlants(plants: Plant[]): Promise<Date[]> { ... }